clamsproject/aapb-annotations/scene-recognition/readme.md

         * Batch information: There are two batches used for training and evaluation split during the first iteration: Scenes With Text. [`27-a`](231002-aapb-collaboration-27-a) was densely-seen/labeled (20 GUIDs), while [`27-b`](231002-aapb-collaboration-27-b) was sparsely-seen/labeled (21 GUIDs).
         * The split is done at the video/image-set level to avoid adding similar images from one video in training into evaluation also.
     * Other version control information - none

 ## Tool Installation: Keystroke Labeler
-[Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler) Annotation Tool is developed in collaboration with GBH by Owen King.
+We use [Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler), an annotation tool that is developed in collaboration with GBH by Owen King for this project.
-Documentation: Explanation of inner parts and fields in the labeler [here](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).
+Documentation of the tool, including explanation of inner parts and fields in the labeler can be found [here](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).
-Please see the first link for installation and usage.
+Please refer to the tool source code repository for instructions for installation and usage.

-#### Tool Access
+### Tool Access
-Currently CLAMS annotators are accessing the tool via a local-host instance built through Ivanti.
-Each instance is one GUID/video on its own, and changing the name of the saved file is not possible nor necessary.
+Currently CLAMS annotators are accessing the tool via web app instances deployed on servers that CLAMS team manages.
+Each instance is one GUID/video on its own, and once annotation is done for a video, annotators must _export_ the annotation data into csv or json file and upload to a shared cloud storage space (google drive).
+This is because the tool doesn't support save-on-server, and during the export process annotators must rename the file name to match the video GUID.

 ## Annotation Guidelines
 > [!Important]
 > Please read this explanation of the types of frames first.
 > [`Types of frames`](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit) is the guidelines for this project along with more specific instructions from this `readme.md`.

-### Preparation
+### Preparation (Project manager)
-The tool must be downloaded or accessed via Ivanti.
-Then still images must be extracted from chosen videos.
-A sampling rate is recommended, e.g. 1 frame every 2 seconds.
+The annotation project manager first need to extract still images from chosen videos, using the extraction script included in the tool source code (so far all annotation is done with images sampled at 1 frame every 2 seconds).
 This intends to give some diversity to the frames extracted from the video.
 The set of frames must be then loaded into the [tool](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).

-### What to Annotate
+### What to Annotate (Annotator)
 This tool creates an annotation file that has different columns for each frame.
 For each frame, pick which category of Frame of Interest or none.
 Then choose a subtype if needed.